Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Concluding discussion

 In this paper we introduced a dataset of transcribed political podcasts and formulated toxic conversation chains from the transcribed text.
-Firstly, we make the surprising observation on the high prevalence of toxicity (detected with high confidence) in podcasts which reach tens of millions of users.
+First, we make the surprising observation on the high prevalence of toxicity \textit{(detected with high confidence)} in podcasts which reach tens of millions of users.
 Next, we made various interesting observations regarding the linguistic characteristics of these chains.
 We noted that the anchor segment corresponding to the most toxic part of the chain has a lot of repetition, is less well-formed and has emotions and sentiments related to anger and fury.
 Expressions of demand in conversations can quickly lead the discourse to higher levels of toxicity.
-Subsequently, we manually annotate 100 toxic chains with change points for training and evaluation of automatic methods.
-We plan to release this dataset upon acceptance.
-Based on this ground-truth dataset we established that CPD algorithms can be effectively used to monitor the toxicity levels of conversation chains in real time.

-The CPD algorithm as demonstrated here can be used to automatically monitor the toxicity levels in real time.
-Such real time monitoring can be very useful in controlling toxicity by making the participating hosts/guests aware of the rising toxicity in their conversation through a recommendation/alert system.
+Subsequently, we manually annotate 200 toxic chains with change points for training and evaluation of automatic methods.
+Based on this ground-truth dataset we established that \sysGPT{}, \sysGPTA{} or CPD algorithms like \textsc{KernelCPD} can be effectively used to monitor the toxicity levels of conversation chains in real-time.
+The choice of one over the other can be made based on the budget available and the desired precision.\\ The CPD experiments as demonstrated here can be used to automatically monitor the toxicity levels in real-time.
+Such real-time monitoring can be very useful in controlling toxicity by making the participating hosts/guests aware of the rising toxicity in their conversation through a recommendation/alert system.
 Based on adherence to such recommendations, points, badges and other incentives may be awarded to the participants to promote healthy interaction and deescalate toxicity.
-In cases of extreme violation automatic termination of the recording of the conversation can also be implemented.
+In cases of extreme violation, automatic termination of the recording of the conversation can also be implemented.